whamcloud/Online-Help/docs/Contributor_Docs/cd_Monitored_Only_ldiskfs.md

 ## Adding the MDS and OSS Servers

 You should now be able to see IML when navigating to https://adm.lfs.local:8443.
 Click on the login link at the top right and log in as the admin.
-Next, go to the server configuration page and add the following servers:
+Next, go to the server configuration page and add the following servers using the "Monitored Server" profile:

 ```
 mds[1,2].lfs.local,oss[1,2].lfs.local
-# Make sure to select "Monitored Server Profile" for the servers profile
 ```

 This will take some time (around 5 to 10 minutes) but all four servers should add successfully.